-If you have activated the Node-RED Pack module, you will have access to the button (NoteRED).
-Clicking this button will direct you to the Node-RED interface where you can add flows and functions (Figure 110).
+If you have activated the Node-RED Pack module, you will have access to the button button will direct you to the Node-RED interface where you can add flows and functions (Figure 110).
 See the Node-RED section for further steps on how to use Node-RED.